ghc-proposals/ghc-proposals/proposals/0000-explicit_forsome.rst

 Local type synonym quantifier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes is handy to replace some long type with ``forsome`` type variable
+Sometimes is handy to replace some long type with ``forsome`` type variable  (with "ExtendedForsome")
 ::

   data IIRState =